putnamalbert/BACnet-Segmentation/5-Packet-Capture.md

 Sometimes it will be helpful to send BACnet messages while doing packet capture in order to observe how BACnet devices react to specific network activity.
 For that purpose, a software tool like Cimetrics's BACnet Explorer is useful.

 ## Network Traffic Analysis and Problem Diagnosis using Wireshark
 Wireshark is the most commonly used tool for BACnet network traffic analysis, because it supports a variety of packet capture file formats and because it has a good BACnet message decoder.
-To use Wireshark effectively, you should become familiar with Wireshark's display filter syntax as well as BACnet's network packet structure.
+To use Wireshark effectively, you should become familiar with Wireshark's display filter syntax, text-based packet search, as well as BACnet's network packet structure.

+### Wireshark Display Filters
 Display filtering enables you to display a subset of the captured network packets based on the contents of the packet.

-### Wireshark Display Filters
+It is particularly useful because you can focus on specific fields within a packet.

-The general format of simple Wireshark display filter is as follows: packetlayer.parameter==value
+The general format of simple Wireshark display filter that identifies packets to be displayed is as follows:
+`layer.field==value`
+Note that "==" means equal.
+So packets the that will be displayed are those for which the specified field is equal to the specified value.

-A first example: If you want to view only the BACnet messages that are from BACnet network 888 and that went through a BACnet router, this is a simple display filter:
+A first example: If you want to view only the BACnet messages that are from BACnet network 888 and that went through a BACnet router, this simple display filter will accomplish that:
 `bacnet.snet==888`

 Another example: If you want to view only the BACnet Who-Is messages, this display filter will work:
 `bacapp.unconfirmed_service == 8`
+Who-Is is an unconfirmed service at BACnet's application layer, and the value 8 specifies the Who-Is service.

 We can combine simple filters using the "and" and "or" logical operators to create more complex filters.
 For example:
 `bacnet.snet==888 and bacapp.unconfirmed_service == 8`
+The "and" operator specifies that only packets that meet multiple criteria will be displayed.